donmor/Tiddloid/Readme.md

 ### Localization

 The localization of this app is currently using Google Translation.
-Pull requests is welcome if you have better localization。
+Pull requests is welcomed if you have better localization。